What if your business card, flyer, or storefront could instantly connect with customers? A QR Code makes this possible—no coding needed!

 6. Improving education and instruction

-– Supplemental learning: If you’re a teacher, you can use QR Codes that connect students to relevant articles or videos in your lesson plans.
+If you’re a teacher, you can use QR Codes that connect students to relevant articles or videos in your lesson plans.
 Students can investigate further at their own pace by scanning the codes.

 7. Improving operations management

-– Internal communication: Let’s say you are the manager of a small business and you have to inform your staff about a new policy.
-One way to make sure everyone has fast access to the paper without having to go through emails is to send them QR Codes that connect straight to the content.
+One way to make sure everyone has fast access to documents without needing to go through emails is to send them QR Codes that connect straight to the content.

 8. Building engaging and interactive events

-– Bringing augmented reality to life: Suppose you want to create a big impression when introducing a new product.
 You could design a QR Code that, when scanned by users, launches an augmented reality experience, letting them view your product on their phones.

-– Gamifying your loyalty program: Let’s say you run a café and have a loyalty program for your patrons.
 You may design a QR Code that patrons can scan on each visit to accrue points toward a prize.
 You could even make it into an entertaining game, such as an online treasure hunt!

 What our customers think about us: